-Though still in the experimental phase, Boeing has been running pilots to match the right exoskeleton to the right type of work and studying years of safety data to see where injuries are most likely to occur.
-Boeing mechanics in South Carolina have actually gone through training on the EksoVest, as Boeing hopes to roll out the tech to more workers in 2019.
-Apparently, Boeing employees love the exoskeletons.
+For years now, Boeing has been running pilots to match the right exoskeleton to the right type of work and studying years of safety data to see where injuries are most likely to occur.
+Boeing trialed the EksoVest in South Carolina, Missouri and Washington in 2017/2018 and last year equipped mechanics at twin Dreamliner factories with exoskeletons.

 Challenges still ahead

 For every new type of PPE (Personal Protective Equipment) there is process of adoption, and it’s no different with exoskeletons.
-The wearable robotics space is evolving fast; prices will continue to fall and the exoskeletons themselves will become lighter and more powerful over the next three to five years, but it takes a lot of testing!
-A good sign is the interest of the ATSM International, a body that sets manufacturing standards and has created a special committee of 90 organizations focused on exoskeletons and exosuits.
+The wearable robotics space is evolving fast; prices will continue to fall and the exoskeletons themselves will become lighter and more powerful, but it will take a lot of testing.
+A good sign is the interest of the ATSM International, a body that sets manufacturing standards and created a special committee of 90 organizations focused on exoskeletons and exosuits.
 Just as walking in areas of a job site without the proper PPE is forbidden, one day workers on construction sites and in warehouses and manufacturing plants will be forbidden to operate tools without the appropriate exoskeleton.